 - Noxious weeds must be controlled on-site. - Noxious weed ratings1 on-site must be comparable to those off-site: the average rating on-site cannot be greater than the average rating off-site, and the difference in the average ratings between on-site and off-site must be <0.
 For example, if one off-site assessment point has a noxious weeds rating of 4, there could be noxious weeds present on-site but these must have ratings <4.

-It is important to note that the Weed Control Act defines "control" differently than "destroy," as follows:
+Note that the Weed Control Act defines "control" differently than "destroy,":

 1(c)2 "control" means

 (i) to inhibit the growth or spread, or